grollier/FMB-NCM/README.md

     - This fullstack template works with nextjs app router and chakra-ui following the documentation of how to use the Chakra provider to wrap the application and how to allowed complete customization for theming by scaffolding the defaulttokens and recipes using the CLI.

 2. **heyopenapi/openapi**
     - Client generated using Hey Api that works with Nextjs client.
 You will find the generated client in the client folder inside the frontend.
-To update the types and sdk just run the script 'generate-client' this will update the openapijs being generated from your backend openapi docs, after it then you can work with your types for whatever you like.
+To update the types and sdk just run the script 'generate-client' this will update the openapi.json being generated from your backend openapi docs, after it then you can work with your types for whatever you like.

 3. **motion**
     - motion for React is an animation library with a hybrid engine.
 That means it offers both the hardware accelerated performace of native browser animations, coupled with the limitless potential of javascript animations.
 You can read more of this at their website and find many examples to work with [motion](https://motion.dev/docs/react-quick-start).
 This template mixes Chakra-UI theming and motion, thus handling some animations with Chakra-UI and expanding them with motion.